 §13-5-23 Identified land uses in the limited subzone. (a) In addition to the land uses identified in this section, all identified land uses and their associated permit or site plan approval requirements listed for the protective subzone also apply to the limited subzone, unless otherwise noted.

-(b) If a proposed use is not presented below or in section 13-5-22, an applicant may [request a temporary variance,] petition the land use commission for a land use district boundary change, or initiate an administrative rule change to have the proposed use added to the identified land uses.
+(b) If a proposed use is not presented below or in section 13-5-22, an applicant may request a temporary variance, [request a temporary variance,] petition the land use commission for a land use district boundary change, or initiate an administrative rule change to have the proposed use added to the identified land uses.

 (c) Identified land uses in the limited subzone and their required permits (if applicable), are listed below: